MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-cze-vat-declaration-tax-declaration-model.md

 ### Section B3 Taxable purchases with amount below 10 000 incl.
 VAT

-Sections B2 and B3 show documents which generate amounts in the in the Rows 40,41 of the VAT declaration.
+Sections B2 and B3 show documents which generate amounts in the Rows 40,41 of the VAT declaration.

 Section B3 contains 1 line with the following information for all documents